mgree/phpenkoder/readme.txt

 == Installation ==

 1. Either:
-  * Download and extract `phpenkoder.1.5.zip` from the plugin directory and upload `enkoder.php` to the `/wordpress/wp-content/plugins/` directory, or
+  * Go to 'Plugins > Add New' and search for PHPEnkoder
-  * Download `enkoder-1.5.{zip,tgz}` from the PHPEnkoder website and extract it in the `/wordpress/` directory
+  * Download and extract `phpenkoder.1.10.zip` from the plugin directory and upload `enkoder.php` to the `/wordpress/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin through its menu in `Settings`